DevelGao/hailong/docs/GettingStartedBinaries.md

-# Getting Started with Artemis
+# Getting Started with Hailong

-After you download and unpackage Artemis:
+After you download and unpackage Hailong:
-1. At the command line, change into the `artemis-<release>` directory.
+1. At the command line, change into the `hailong-<release>` directory.

 2. To display the command line help:
     ```json
-    ./bin/artemis --help
+    ./bin/hailong --help
    ```

-A [basic quickstart](https://github.com/devgaoEng/artemis/wiki/Quickstart) and other options for [starting Artemis](https://github.com/devgaoEng/artemis/wiki/Starting-Artemis) are included in the documentation.
+A [basic quickstart](https://github.com/devgaoEng/hailong/wiki/Quickstart) and other options for [starting Hailong](https://github.com/devgaoEng/hailong/wiki/Starting-Hailong) are included in the documentation.

-The documentation is included in this release package and on the [Artemis Wiki](https://github.com/devgaoEng/artemis/wiki).
+The documentation is included in this release package and on the [Hailong Wiki](https://github.com/devgaoEng/hailong/wiki).

->**Note** Starting Artemis by double-clicking the `artemis` or `artemis.bat` executables starts a node synchronizing with the Ethereum mainnet.
+>**Note** Starting Hailong by double-clicking the `hailong` or `hailong.bat` executables starts a node synchronizing with the Ethereum mainnet.